ttImp/FullwoodHackAcademy/README.md

 1.  **Log in to Kibana:**
     Open your web browser and navigate to your Kibana URL (e.g., `https://kibana.fullwoodhackademy2025.pro`).
-    Log in using your `student00X` username and the password you've been given.
+    Log in using your `elastic` username and the password you've set.

 2.  **Navigate to the Discover Tab:**